-Metonymy is a figure of speech wherein a thing or concept is called not by its actual given name but by the name of an associated thing or concept.
+Metonymy is a figure of speech wherein a thing or concept is not called by its actual given name, but by the name of an associated thing or concept.
 Or, to phrase it another way, one element of a larger concept becomes the symbol for the whole concept.

-Other well known examples of the phenomenon include Hollywood (it’s literally a district of Los Angeles but the word serves as a catch-all for the entire U.S. movie industry), Washington (literally Washington, D.C. but used as a stand in for the U.S. government), and Scotland Yard (the old London Metropolitan Police Force headquarters was located on the street Great Scotland Yard and now the street name stands in for the actual agency name).
+Other well-known examples of the phenomenon include Hollywood (it’s literally a district of Los Angeles, but the word serves as a catch-all for the entire U.S. movie industry), Washington (literally Washington, D.C., but used as a stand-in for the U.S. government), and Scotland Yard (the old London Metropolitan Police Force headquarters was located on the street Great Scotland Yard and now the street name stands in for the actual agency name).